Natalie8a/Natalie8a/README.md

 ## Fun Facts About Me⚡
-- ⚙️ My favorite subject in Philosophy was Logic.
-One time, doing a Logic homework at my then student residence, a friend in tech was passing by and said something like "Oh, that actually looks like something I'd do for my classes!"...
-Whence my curiosity for web development spawned 🐣</br></br>
+- ⚙️ Favorite subject in Philosophy: Logic.
+A tech friend once nearly mistook my homework for code — and that curiosity eventually led here 🐣
-- 🌍 Amongst my 6 spoken languages:
+- 🌍 Among my 6 spoken languages:
-	 -  🇨🇴🇫🇷🇺🇸3 are at native to near-native level
+	 -  🇨🇴🇫🇷🇺🇸 3 are at native to near-native level
-	-  🇸🇪Only 1 I fully learned on Duolingo🦉
+	-  🇸🇪 1 was fully learned on Duolingo🦉
 		-  🙈And I have played with about 16 languages on Duolingo just for fun, without any intention of actually learning them 😇